 Heritage Seeds for Sustainable Lifeways

-This project convenes an interdisciplinary, problem-solving meeting team of University of Michigan, Anishinaabe (Tribal), and USDA plant specialists to identify key issues and develop protocols to enable sharing of heritage seeds and associated archival information currently curated in University collections.
+This project convened an interdisciplinary, problem-solving meeting of University of Michigan, Anishinaabe (Tribal), and USDA plant specialists to identify key issues and develop protocols to enable sharing of heritage seeds and associated archival information currently curated in University collections.